 The more they stand to gain, the higher the perceived value.

 Your branding influences how your trucking services are perceived, as well.
-A professional logo and high-end brand positioning will lead to a higher perceived value than a cheap logo and discount branding.
+A professional logo and high-end brand positioning will produce a higher perceived value than a cheap logo and discount branding.

 Clients, especially new clients, may be willing to pay you more if they trust your trucking brand more.

-So, remember to consider your brand and your competitors’ pricing when creating your pricing strategy.
+So, remember to consider your brand and competitors’ pricing when creating your pricing strategy.

 Build an online presence